Tuesday

 By most accounts, Iran has complied with its nuclear obligations under the deal.
 According to the State Department, Iran has put 19,000 centrifuges in storage and under international scrutiny.
 It has shipped out 98 percent of its low-enriched uranium.
 It has also opened up nuclear facilities to international inspectors.

 Forché’s poem is an account of a visit she made to Hiroshima with a survivor.
 Its power lies in its narrative simplicity and in the matter of fact way it reminds us that people die horrific deaths when we bomb.
-I learned about it from Nation article on poems about nuclear warfare:
+I learned about it from a Nation article on poems about nuclear warfare:

 The Garden of Shukkei-En